Hi there!

 There is a U.S. national memorial that’s a part of the National Park Service located in Straits State Park.
 This is in a separate area from the campground, and you’d drive to it.

-In the area of the memorial, you can learn more about what Father Marquette did, along with general history of the Straits of Mackinac area in Michigan.
+In the area of the Father Marquette National Memorial, you can learn more about what Father Marquette did, along with general history of the Straits of Mackinac area in Michigan.

 According to Michigan State Parks, Father Jacques Marquette was considered a “missionary explorer.”
 Also: